-The Company intends to conduct exploration, development and production activities in Namibia, which may have different or less developed legal systems than in Canada or the United States.
+The Company intends to conduct exploration, development and production activities in Africa and South America, which may have different or less developed legal systems than in Canada or the United States.
 This may result in risks such as (i) effective legal redress in the courts of such jurisdictions, whether in respect of a breach of law or regulation, or, in an ownership dispute, being more difficult to obtain, (ii) a higher degree of discretion on the part of governmental authorities, (iii) the lack of judicial or administrative guidance on interpreting applicable rules and regulations, (iv) inconsistencies or conflicts between and within various laws, regulations, decrees, orders and resolutions, and (v) relative inexperience of the judiciary and courts in such matters.
 In certain jurisdictions the commitment of local business people, government officials and agencies and the judicial system to abide by legal requirements and negotiated agreements may be more uncertain, creating particular concerns with respect to licenses and agreements for business.
 These licenses and agreements may be susceptible to revision or cancellation and legal redress may be uncertain or delayed.
 Property right transfers, joint ventures, licenses, license applications or other legal arrangements pursuant to which the Company will operate may be adversely affected by the actions of government authorities and the effectiveness of and enforcement of rights under such arrangements in these jurisdictions may be impaired.

-While the Petroleum Act has been in effect since 1991, the exploration of oil and natural gas in Namibia is still in its early stages and significant production has yet to be achieved.
-Accordingly, there is no enforcement history of the Namibian Petroleum Legislation.
-We cannot predict how the legislation will be interpreted or applied by Namibian authorities with respect to the production and marketing of oil and natural gas and the impact that it will have on the Company's operations and business.
+The exploration of oil and natural gas in some of the jurisdictions in which the Company operates are still in its early stages and significant production has yet to be achieved.
+Accordingly, there is may not be enforcement history of the petroleum legislation in said jurisdictions.
+The Company cannot predict how the legislation will be interpreted or applied by local authorities with respect to the production and marketing of oil and natural gas and the impact that it will have on the Company's operations and business.
 For instance, the enforceability of export rights and foreign exchange rights has no jurisprudential precedent.
-Other provisions, such as the discretionary power that Namibian authorities have to mandate the sale of a portion of production in the Namibian market and tax provisions have not yet been tested.
-There are currently no oil and natural gas gathering systems, pipelines or processing facilities in Namibia, and this may adversely affect the economic viability of any potential discoveries.
+Other provisions, such as the discretionary power that local authorities have to mandate the sale of a portion of production in the local markets and tax provisions have not yet been tested.
+There are currently no oil and natural gas gathering systems, pipelines or processing facilities in some of the jurisdictions in which the Company operates, and this may adversely affect the economic viability of any potential discoveries.
 Regulation of oil and natural gas production and transportation, general economic conditions and changes in supply and demand could also adversely affect the Company's ability to produce and market any potential discoveries of oil and natural gas.